Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Motivation

 Galactic neutral hydrogen (\hi) emission is a tracer of the neutral medium that can be fruitfully compared to the dust distribution. \hi\ and dust trace similar volumes of the diffuse ISM \citep{1996A&A...312..256B,2017ApJ...846...38L}.
 Much of the diffuse~\hi\ emission is organized into filamentary structures that show significant alignment with the plane-of-sky magnetic field orientation \citep{2014ApJ...789...82C,2015PhRvL.115x1302C}.
 The spectroscopic nature of~\hi\ measurements means that these structures can be studied in~3D, namely as a function of longitude, latitude, and radial velocity with respect to the local standard of rest $v_{\rm lsr}$, i.e., the Doppler-shifted frequency of the 21 cm line \citep{Clark:2018}.
 Furthermore, because~\hi\ and broadband thermal dust emission are independently observed, cross correlations between the two are free from correlated telescope systematics. \hi\ data are also not contaminated by the cosmic infrared background~\citep[][]{2019ApJ...870..120C}.

-Using these insights, \citet{ClarkHensley} developed a model of dust polarization based solely on~\hi\ measurements.
-Cross correlations between this model and millimeter-wave polarization data have proven useful for characterizing dust properties like the spectral index \citep{BKxHI}. \citet{ClarkHensley} used the Rolling Hough Transform~(RHT) \citep{2014ApJ...789...82C,2020ascl.soft03005C} algorithm as a first step for quantifying the orientations of linear dust filaments.
+Using these insights, \citet{ClarkHensley} developed a model of polarized dust emission based solely on~\hi\ measurements.
+Cross correlations between this dust polarization model and millimeter-wave polarization data have proven useful for characterizing dust properties such as the spectral index \citep{BKxHI}. \citet{ClarkHensley} used the Rolling Hough Transform~\citep[RHT;][]{2014ApJ...789...82C,2020ascl.soft03005C} algorithm as a first step for quantifying the orientations of linear dust filaments.
 The RHT has free parameters that set the scale and shape of the identified filaments.
 This is ideal for the exploration of different filament morphologies and their polarization effects.

 The RHT algorithm runs on images or flat-sky projections of small patches of the sky.
-It is possible to construct an~\hip\ on the full sky by projecting a small patch of the spherical map around each pixel to an image, running the algorithm, and projecting the result back to the sphere as done in \citet{ClarkHensley} for a single set of parameters.
+It is possible to construct an~\hip\ on the full sky by projecting a small patch of the spherical map around each pixel to an image, running the algorithm, and projecting the result back to the sphere, as done in \citet{ClarkHensley} for a single set of parameters.
 However, this is computationally expensive to perform for multiple sets of parameters.
 In this paper, we develop an algorithm for running the RHT directly on the sphere using spherical harmonic convolutions.

 Another filament-finding algorithm that can be used to construct polarization templates from~\hi\ emission is based on the Hessian matrix \citep[e.g.,][]{Cukierman}.
 We explore the advantages and disadvantages of the Hessian-based algorithm relative to the RHT-based algorithm.